 The foundation of your copy trading journey hinges on selecting the right signal provider — the trader whose strategies you’ll be following.
 Treat this selection process as if you’re picking a financial guide.
 You need to learn to look beyond just impressive returns.

 While past performance isn’t a guarantee of future success, a consistent track record over a reasonable timeframe is a good sign.
-More importantly, ensure the trader’s strategy aligns with your risk tolerance and investment goals.
+Ensure the trader’s strategy aligns with your risk tolerance and investment goals.
 An aggressive, high-risk strategy might not be suitable if you’re risk-averse.

 Setting Boundaries

-Even with a seemingly qualified Signal Provider, it’s wise to limit your potential losses.
+Even with a qualified Signal Provider, limiting your potential losses is wise.
 Don’t allocate all your capital to a single trader.
 Instead, spread your investment across multiple Signal Providers, creating a diversified portfolio.
 This approach mitigates the impact if one strategy underperforms.

 Some copy trading platforms offer additional tools to manage your exposure.
 Look for options to set allocation limits, specifying a fixed percentage of your capital for each copied trader.